 The following statement sets forth the amounts of expenses in connection with the offering of the securities of BioRestorative Therapies, Inc. pursuant to this registration statement, all of which shall be borne by the registrant.
-All amounts shown are estimates, except for the Securities and Exchange Commission Registration Fee, the FINRA Filing Fee and the NASDAQ Capital Market Listing Fee.
+All amounts shown are estimates, except for the Securities and Exchange Commission Registration Fee.